 Who is Most at Risk for Dog Bites?

 The top two reasons dogs bite are that they are scared or hurt.
-With this in mind, you can see why some people are more likely to be bitten by a dog than others.
+With this in mind, you can see why some people are more likely to suffer a dog bite injury than others.

 Children, for instance, may hurt or scare a dog without meaning to.
 In fact, the CDC states that children between five years old and nine years old are more likely to be bitten by a dog than any other age group.